 1. Nuclear Cataracts

 Nuclear cataracts are one of the most common cataracts from which people are diagnosed.
 A nuclear cataract is associated with ageing.
 As a person ages, it develops in the centre of the lens.
-In nuclear cataract conditions, the lens becomes gradually yellow and hardening of the lens is observed.
+In nuclear cataracts, the lens gradually becomes yellow, and hardening is observed.

 Causes:- The primary cause of nuclear cataracts is ageing, and secondary factors are genetics, smoking and prolonged exposure to UV rays.